 Oven-roasted chicken with potatoes (kotopoulo sto fourno me patates) is a classic Greek recipe that I have grown up on – it graced our Sunday table often during my childhood.

-This slowly-roasted dish requires little prep and very few ingredients, yet it is so delicious that I am mentally slapping myself for not making it sooner.
+This slow-roasted whole chicken requires little prep and very few ingredients, yet it is so delicious that I am mentally slapping myself for not making it sooner.

 One whiff of the intoxicating herby-garlicky aroma and I am ten years old once again, sharing this meal and fighting over who gets the leg.
 Proust’s madeleines have nothing on this roast chicken!

 It is definitely a meal meant for sharing – and meant for lazy Sundays.
 Because even though it doesn’t mean slaving over a stove, it does need a long roasting time.

 I say stick it in the oven and spend the next couple of hours catching up with friends over a glass or wine… or preparing some dessert.

 Since the recipe has such few ingredients it makes sense to use the best quality free-range chicken, good virgin olive oil and Greek oregano if you can find it.